 Please apply directly through the Princeton website to start an official application.
 To do so click here.

 You will also need to be cleared by Columbia and therefore, need to click "Start an Application" button at the top of this page to trigger that process and then fill out any additional supporting, required Columbia documents.

-All coursework on the program is eligible to count towards the Environmental Biology Major/Concentration or the Sustainable Development Major/Special Concentration at Columbia.
+All coursework on the program is eligible to count towards the Environmental Biology Major/Concentration and most will count towards the Sustainable Development Major/Special Concentration at Columbia (reach out to the department to confirm).
 For more information on this please contact E3B Professor Dustin Rubenstein or the Center for Undergraduate Global Engagement.